Skip to Content

 If you need a break from being outside, head indoors to one of Vancouver’s epic restaurants or cafes for a drink.

-If you are a cocktail lover (like me!), there are some really epic cocktail bars around Vancouver.
+If you are a cocktail lover (like me!), there are some epic cocktail bars around Vancouver.
 The Keefer Bar has been rated as one of Canada’s top 3 bars for many years now!
 Here, you can indulge in one of their many craft cocktails.
 They have a beautifully-decorated indoor seating area too – cozy for escaping the rain.

 If coffee is more of your drink of choice, then you’re in luck!
 There are so many beautiful cafes around Vancouver serving up delicious coffee!
 In Gastown, I love going to the Twisted Fork.
 Here, they will bring you your very own French press of coffee, so you can have as much as you want!
 It’s also one of my very favorite brunch restaurants in Gastown, so be sure to check it out.